-- Complete one year of training
+- Complete one year of training.

-- Three oral case presentations as part of the Resident Lecture Series
+- Three oral case presentations as part of the Resident Lecture Series.

-- Residency paper with approval from Program Coordinator and Residency Director
+- Residency paper with approval from Program Coordinator and Residency Director.

-- Submission of residency binder
+- Submission of residency binder.

-- Submission of patient logs and evaluations
+- Submission of patient logs and evaluations.

-- Favorable recommendation from the Program Coordinator
+- Favorable recommendation from the Program Coordinator.

 Optometry serves as a true primary care gatekeeper for all ophthalmic problems, including glaucoma, retinal disease, refractive correction and ophthalmic emergencies.
 The resident also provides low vision care as well as specialty contact lens fittings.
-The resident will have the opportunity to rotate through specialty clinic services within the hospital, including Medicine, Dermatology, and Laboratory.
-For half of the training program, one day per week is spent with a private practice ophthalmologist to gain extensive experience and perspective in the management of complex ocular disease.
+The resident will have the opportunity to rotate through specialty clinic services within the hospital, including Medicine, Dermatology, and Radiology.
+For half of the training program, one day per week is spent with a private practice ophthalmology group to gain extensive experience and perspective in the management of complex ocular disease.

 Academic Research & Teaching Curriculum

-The resident is required to attend and participate in all didactic activities, including weekly slide quizzes and journal clubs, Fluorescein Conferences, and the quarterly Resident Lecture Series.
+The resident is required to attend and participate in all didactic activities, including weekly slide quizzes and journal clubs, and the quarterly Resident Lecture Series.
 Additional optional educational opportunities include the UCSF School of Medicine Lecture Series and optometric continuing education seminars held both locally and at UC Berkeley, School of Optometry.
 The resident is expected to author a manuscript suitable for publication by the end of the residency year.
 Up to four hours per week are used for professional development time for reading, research, and presentation preparation.
 The resident will receive instruction in clinical teaching and methods and have increasing responsibility in supervising the instruction of student interns from UCBSO, NECO, and PUCO.

 The newly expanded optometry section consists of eight examination rooms, one of which is dedicated for each resident.
-Diagnostic equipment includes a Humphrey Visual Field Analyzer, Ocular Coherence Tomographer, digital fundus camera, and handheld topographer.
+Diagnostic equipment includes a Humphrey Visual Field Analyzer, Ocular Coherence Tomographer, digital fundus camera, and topographer.

 - No tuition or fees.